Ballistic transport for limit-periodic Schr\"odinger operators in one dimension: Appendix

 \section{Appendix}

-As we have seen throughout this paper, our results often require a careful accounting of the dependencies of constants which appear in our bounds.
-In particular, since we push estimates on a sequence of uniformly bounded potentials through to the limit, it is important to ensure that various constants depend only on this uniform bound, rather than on the potential in the sequence.

-The two results of this section, which are upper bounds on the norm of the position and squared position operator applied to solutions of \eqref{eq:Schrod}, are in this vein.
-The theorems, listed below, are essentially the main results of \cite{RadinSimon}.
+The two results of this section are essentially the main results of \cite{RadinSimon}.
 However, since we must take extra care in the dependencies of the constants which appear in their estimates, we include statements tailored to our setting as well as proofs where necessary.
+More precisely, Theorems \ref{thm:RadinSimon1} and \ref{thm:RadinSimon2} correspond to Theorems 2.1 and 2.2 of \cite{RadinSimon}, respectively.
+However, in that paper, the dependencies critical in our work are not recorded.
+We note also that those authors work in the more general setting of $H_0$ form bounded or $H_0$ operator bounded potentials with relative bound less than $1$, while we deal with bounded potentials.

 \begin{theorem} Suppose there is an $R>0$ with $\|V\|_\infty\leq R$.
 Then, for $\psi\in H^1(\R)\cap \dom(X)$,

 for a constant $\alpha(R)=\alpha$. \end{theorem}